Air Force Officer Training School: Officer Training School-Abbreviated

 OTS-A is a 5-week course for professionals who have received a direct commission.
-Typically, these officers have degrees, such as MDiv, MD, DO, DPM, OD, DDS, DMD, PharmD, Physician Assistant PA-C PhD, PsyD, BSN or MSN, MSW, or JD, in the case of chaplains, physicians, physician assistants, podiatrists, optometrists, dentists, pharmacists, psychologists, nurses, social workers, and lawyers, respectively.
+Typically, these officers have advanced, graduate-level degrees, often masters or doctorates.
+Professions include chaplains, physicians (MD or DO), physician assistants, podiatrists, optometrists, dentists, pharmacists, clinical and counseling psychologists, nurses, social workers, lawyers, and veterinarians.
 They often enter at an advanced rank, such as first lieutenant (O-2) and sometimes as captain (O-3) in compensation for their higher levels of education, and in some cases, experience.
 Officers can be commissioned up to the rank of colonel (O-6) if they possess the level of experience necessary.

 With the exception of those officers previously commissioned as line officers through USAFA, AFROTC, the 8-week program of OTS, or the Air Force Nurse program of AFROTC, most chaplains, judge advocates general (i.e., lawyers), and medical personnel go through OTS-A.

+Medical students and related medical professions students that have received a Health Professions Scholarship Program scholarship or those attending the Uniformed Services University of the Health Sciences undergo OTS-A, and are commissioned as second lieutenants (O1) during their professional training.

 OTS-A is responsible for developing medical, legal, and chaplain personnel into professional officers by instilling character, knowledge, and motivation essential to serve in the United States Air Force.
 The 23rd Training Squadron (23 TRS) provides a 23-training day Commissioned Officer Training course to instill leadership and officership skills in newly commissioned medical officers, judge advocates, and chaplains.
 The 23 TRS also conducts a 13-training day Reserve Commissioned Officer Orientation (RCOO) program for hard-to-recruit medical officers in the Air Force Reserve and Air National Guard.